 - Lack of Data Model: A master data management (MDM) model can simplify integration by defining different tiers of master data.
 Lack of a data model in place can complicate management.

 - Criteria: Usually, it isn’t easy to agree on domain values stored across different systems.

 - Authority and Data Governance: Poor data authority (stewardship, possession, procedures) related to master data results in complications within the business.

 - Lack of Skilled Individuals: It is also challenging to find experienced specialists and implementation allies to help accomplish ventures.

 - Choice of Technology: There are various solutions available in the MDM industry, so it can be hard to choose one absolute front-runner.

-- Other Challenges: Some other challenges include the decision of where to begin, prioritizing, and emphasizing as well as educating the employees on the importance of master data management (MDM).
+- Other Challenges: Some other challenges include deciding where to begin, prioritizing, and emphasizing as well as educating the employees on the importance of master data management (MDM).

-Master data management (MDM) simplifies business data by pooling data with several formats from heterogeneous data sources and creating an integrated view, eliminating data silos.
+Master data management (MDM) solutions simplify business data by pooling data with several formats from heterogeneous data sources and creating an integrated view, eliminating data silos.
 This leads to fewer blunders and less redundancy in corporate procedures.